 “Nearly 50% of the adult population in the United States experiences sleeping problems with high rates of dissatisfaction over the effectiveness and potential side effects of conventional pharmaceutical sleep aid medications” -Medicines, 2018

 According to research published in 2018 in medical journal Medicines, CBD oil can compete with some of the leading sleep aids.
-There are also various side effects associated with these medications that are not found with hemp oil, although there is very little experimental data documenting its side effects.
+There are also various side effects associated with these medications that are not found with CBD oil, although there is very little experimental data documenting its side effects.
 One of the few well documented “side effects” of CBD is that it’s known to induce sleepiness, which is hardly a side effect if that is the effect you desire.

 “In comparison to conventional prescription pharmaceutical sleep aids, CBD is generally believed to be much safer and often is described as non-psychoactive” -Medicines, 2018